glezdiazh/MARCH-INSIDE/README.md

 # MARCH-INSIDE
-MARCH-INSIDE: Markov Chain Invariants for Networks Simulation and Design MARCH-INSIDE (MI), is a well-known method introduced by Prof. Humbet G Díaz (Gonzaléz-Díaz et al.) as early as 2002 for the calculation of Markov Invariants (Moments, Shanon entropies, Mean Markov values) of molecular graphs and complext netxorks using a Markov chain stchastic approach.
-In turn, these invariants can be used as input of Artificial Intelligence / Machine Learning (AI/ML) algorithms in order to seek predictive models.
-MI parameters have been to predict properties of small-sized drugs, proteins sequences, proteins 3D structures, RNA secondary structures, metabolic networks, criminal causality networks, biological networks, social networks, etc. See references:
+MARCH-INSIDE: Markov Chain Invariants for Networks Simulation and Design MARCH-INSIDE (MI), is a well-known method introduced by Prof. Humbert G Díaz (Gonzaléz-Díaz et al.) as early as 2002 for the calculation of Markov Invariants (Moments, Shanon entropies, Mean Markov values) of molecular graphs and complext netxorks using a Markov chain stchastic approach.
+The main authors are H. Gónzalez-Díaz (algorithm and software design, applications, main author of papers), R. Molina (software programming co-author of papers).

+Applications: In turn, these MI parameters can be used as input of Artificial Intelligence / Machine Learning (AI/ML) algorithms in order to seek predictive models.
+MI parameters have been to predict properties of small-sized drugs, proteins sequences, proteins 3D structures, RNA secondary structures, metabolic networks, criminal causality networks, biological networks, social networks, etc.

+Derived Algorithms.
+MI algorithm is the basis for posterior softwares developmed a posteriori by other authors in co-authorship with Prof González-Díaz or independently.
+Some of these are: Sequence to Stars Networks (S2SNET) by C.R.
+Munteanu and González-Díaz H. https://github.com/muntisa/S2SNet); R-Markov Topological Indices (RMARKOVTI) by C.R.
+Munteanu https://github.com/muntisa/RMarkovTI, etc., S2SNET Phyton (PyS2SNET) by C.R.
+Munteanu https://github.com/muntisa/pyS2SNet.

+See references:
 01: González Díaz H, Olazabal E, Castañedo N, Sánchez IH, Morales A, Serrano HS, González J, de Armas RR.
 Markovian chemicals "in silico" design (MARCH-INSIDE), a promising approach for computer aided molecular design II: experimental and